Melody Belle: 2020/2021: Six-Year-Old Season

-On 17 October, Melody Belle ran in the Group 1 Livamol Spring Classic where she would try to make it a seventh Group 1 win at Hastings in seven starts there.
+On 17 October, Melody Belle ran in the Group 1 Livamol Spring Classic, where she tried to make it a seventh Group 1 win at Hastings in seven starts there.
 Under Troy Harris, Melody Belle achieved back-to-back wins in the Livamol Spring Classic, giving Te Akau five Livamol Classic wins and bringing her total Group 1 wins to 12.

-She then came third in the Mackinnon Stakes on 7 November at Flemington Racecourse in Australia, before coming back to New Zealand.
-She trialed on 12 January 2021 at Matamata, ahead of her next start.
+She then came third in the Mackinnon Stakes on 7 November at Flemington Racecourse in Australia before coming back to New Zealand.
+She trialed on 12 January 2021 at Matamata ahead of her next start.

 She won the Group 1 Thorndon Mile (1600m) on 30 January at Trentham Racecourse, equalling the record of 13 Group 1 wins set by Sunline.
 It was also her eighteenth career win.
-In February, Melody Belle disappointed in the Herbie Dyke Stakes at Te Rapa where she was trying to become the all-time leader of Group 1 wins.
+In February, Melody Belle disappointed in the Herbie Dyke Stakes at Te Rapa, where she was trying to become the all-time leader of Group 1 wins.

-On 13 March, Melody Belle won the New Zealand Stakes at Ellerslie Racecourse on Auckland Cup day, defeating Avantage in a dramatic stretch battle to set an all-time record for most Group 1 wins by a New Zealand-trained horse with 14.
+On 13 March, Melody Belle won the New Zealand Stakes at Ellerslie Racecourse on Auckland Cup day, defeating Avantage in a stretch battle to set an all-time record for most Group 1 wins by a New Zealand-trained horse with 14.

-Melody Belle said farewell to New Zealand indefinitely and went to Australia for her final races and a broodmare career.
-Her final Australian campaign didn't get off to a good start, as she had muscle tie-up after her trackwork a few days before the Tancred Stakes, where stepping up to 2400m.
-She was passed fit to race by Racing New South Wales vets, but it affected her performance and she finished sixth.
+Melody Belle went to Australia for her final races and a broodmare career.
+She had muscle tie-up after her trackwork a few days before the Tancred Stakes, where stepping up to 2400m.
+She was passed fit to race by Racing New South Wales vets and finished sixth.

-She ran another below-par race when she finished 10th to winner Zaaki in the Hollindale Stakes at Aquis Park.
-She had a bad barrier position and was checked halfway down the stretch which ended any chance of her winning.
-Melody Belle's final race was the Doomben Cup at Doomben Racecourse on 22 May, where she finished a gallant fifth to Zaaki.
+She then finished 10th to winner Zaaki in the Hollindale Stakes at Aquis Park.
+She had a bad barrier position and was checked halfway down the stretch.
+Melody Belle's final race was the Doomben Cup at Doomben Racecourse on 22 May, where she finished fifth to Zaaki.

-She finished her brilliant career with a record of 41 races with 19 wins, 1 second place finish, and 6 third place finishes.
+She finished her career with a record of 41 races with 19 wins, 1 second-place finish, and 6 third-place finishes.
 She won 46% and placed in 63% of her races.
-Her wins came from 900m (around 0.5 miles) to 2040m (around 1 1/4 miles), showing her incredible versatility.
-Her earnings came to an impressive $4,024,052.
+Her wins came from 900m (around 0.5 miles) to 2040m (around 1 1/4 miles).
+Her earnings came to $4,024,052.

 Breeding career

 Upon her racing retirement, Melody Belle was sold for A$2.6 million at the Magic Millions National Broodmare Sale in May 2021.
-She was purchased by Yulong Investments and will be sent to their sire Written Tycoon for her first season of breeding.
+She was purchased by Yulong Investments and was sent to their sire Written Tycoon.